 Recruiting Pro Bono Attorneys: If the court decides a prisoner does not have the capacity to litigate on his or her own, the court will make efforts to find an attorney willing to represent the prisoner on a volunteer basis.
 For a description of the efforts the court makes to recruit volunteer attorneys, please see the Recruiting Pro Bono Attorneys page.

 Resources for Pro Bono Attorneys: The court understands that attorneys may have questions about representing a prisoner.
 Resources are available on the Resources for Pro Bono Attorneys page.

-Pro Bono Fund: The District Court Pro Bono Fund is used for prepayment or reimbursement of out-of-pocket expenses incurred by court-recruited attorneys representing indigents pro bono in civil cases not covered by the Criminal Justice Act.
-For more information, including the plan regulations and prepayment and reimbursement forms, please visit the Pro Bono Fund page.
+Reimbursement of Expenses: The District Court Fund is used for the reimbursement of out-of-pocket expenses incurred by court-recruited lawyers who volunteer to represent indigent plaintiffs in civil cases not covered by the Criminal Justice Act.
+For more information, including the Regulations Governing the Reimbursement of Expenses in Pro Bono Cases and reimbursement form, please click here.

 Judge William C. Griesbach discusses the professional growth that can be realized by working on a pro bono case in the Eastern District of Wisconsin.